Can I Ask a Former Employer to Delete My Data?

 How Much Time Is the Organisation Going to Need?

 The organization may ask you to provide identification.
 However, they should not ask you for more information than is necessary to verify that you are the correct person.
-If they do this, then one month to respond to your request will commence from the moment that they get this extra information.
+If they do this, one month to respond to your request will commence from the moment they get this extra information.

 Principles to navigate data privacy with former employers